Membership and Class Registration for 2021-2022

 Registration is a 2-Step Process

-You need to complete your membership order before being able to see, select or pay for classes
+You need to complete payment for your membership order before being able to see or select class buttons

 - Please place one order per person.
 Do not combine orders.